Industry Professional Development Series: Paper Manufacturing Chemistry

 The course is highly recommended as a first introduction or refresher course for anyone who has a professional role or personal interest in the paper making process.

-The registration fee is $400.
+The registration fee is $400 for each course.
 The registration fee cannot be refunded.
 Registrations can be done by online credit card payment only.

 Any questions can be directed to James Todd (email@example.com).